openstack/keystone/README.md

 Testing is kinda manual right now...and based on SOAP UI.
-After starting identity.py a keystone.db sql-lite database should be created run test_setup.sql to setup the database, then run the soap ui test,
+After starting identity.py a keystone.db sql-lite database should be created run test_setup.sql to setup the database, then run the soap ui test.

 You'll need to run kill.sql to tear down the tests and test_setup.sql to restart :-)